justinmeiners/justinmeiners.github.io/boring-benefits-of-lisp/README.md

 You might think this list of features isn't remarkable or unique to Lisp.
 That's certainly true.
-C did them first, and established them as the recipe for releasing a succesful language.
+C did them first, and established them as the recipe for releasing a successful language.
-Languages since have followed various steps, but the suprising thing is how few of them actually ended up with all the ingredients.
+Languages since have followed various steps, but the surprising thing is how few of them actually ended up with all the ingredients.
-Of course each item in this list is somewhat of a spectrum; some languages do more than others, but very few langauges follow it to a degree that can be asserted with confidence.
+Of course each item in this list is somewhat of a spectrum; some languages do more than others, but very few languages follow it to a degree that can be asserted with confidence.
 Usually, you can say a language somewhat satisfies it, followed by a list of ugly qualifications.

 Take Python for example.
 It's well designed, has great books and documentation, is fairly stable.
 It has an [elegant design][norvig-python] inspired by Lisp.
 But, is it standardized?
 Not really.
 They have a spec, but it only has one defacto implementation and changes all the time.
-Whatever the CPython project choses to do defines the language.
+Whatever the CPython project chooses to do defines the language.
 Alternative implementations exist, but they all have compatibility compromises.
 Python is also not very efficient.
 You can use a [JIT][pypy] implementation which makes it tolerable,